-- 1. Candidates for the Ph.D. degree shall satisfactorily complete work amounting to 42 credits distributed as follows: - 12 Credits in four offered seminars in different theological disciplines - 6 Credits in two tutorials focusing on the topic of the dissertation - 24 Credits for the dissertation - 2.
-The Ph.D. program is equivalent in length to three years of study. - 3.
-All candidates are required to complete course work (12 credits seminars 6 credits tutorials) in the first two years. - 4.
+- 1. The PhD Program is equivalent in length to three years of study. - 2.
+All candidates are required to complete course work (12 credits seminars 6 credits tutorials) in the first two years. - 3.
+Candidates for the PhD degree shall satisfactorily complete work amounting to 42 credits distributed as follows: - 12 credits in four offered seminars in different theological disciplines - 6 credits in two tutorials focusing on the topic of the dissertation - 24 credits for the dissertation - 4.
 The academic year is made up of two semesters. - 5.
-Professors supply study materials either at the beginning of the semester, or shortly before the seminar itself.
-Students are required to prepare for the seminar using the provided study material. - 6.
-The Ph.D. candidate must meet the minimum standards for satisfactory academic progress.
-Satisfactory Academic Progress is defined as: - Having a cumulative grade point average of at least B (80100/) in the doctoral program - Minimum passing grade B- (75100/) in all courses - Not exceeding maximum absence (10%) - Continuous effort in research
+The PhD candidate must meet the standards for academic progress, defined as: - Having a cumulative grade point average of at least B (80/100) in the Program - Minimum passing grade B- (75/100) in all courses - Not exceeding maximum absence (10%) - Continuous effort in research - 6.
+The following grading scheme is adopted for reporting final course grades: